How to use decodable books

 1. Prepare for reading

-1. No ‘Messing with guessing’
+1. No ‘messing with guessing’

 Encourage and model blending at all times.
-Ask the child to sound out the word and blend the sounds together into words.
+Ask the child to sound out the word and blend the sounds together.
 If there is a spelling they don’t know, provide it and get the child to blend through the word with this new information.
 No guessing!
 Encouraging the child to guess or use ‘mixed methods’ (picture, context, grammar) won’t help him/her read that word the next time he/she encounters it.
 We want children to be confident in decoding any word they encounter.

 1. Reading is for meaning